Washing your down jacket or vest is crucial to keep it feeling fresh and performing well.

 - Drying can take anywhere from 3-5 hours.
 The bigger the item, the longer it takes.
 When your jacket is nice and puffy again, it's time to take it out.

-Once you're done, air your jacket for a couple of days and store it uncompressed in a cool, dry place.
+Once you are done, air your jacket for a couple of days before use and if storing it, store it uncompressed in a cool, dry place.

 Down jacket clumps after washing?

 Has your down jacket clumped together?
 Does it look like it's lost its puff?

 This doesn’t mean that your jacket is faulty or that you have damaged it permanently.
 This happens when it hasn't dried properly.
 The down is most likely either clumped together or has migrated into an adjacent baffle and needs to be moved back again.

 Follow these steps to re-loft your down-filled item

 - First, re-wash your jacket to get the down wet again (this can simply be a rinse cycle).

 - Gently squeeze out any excess water.
 If the down's clumped, it might be worthwhile spreading the down out at this point to aid in the drying process.
 You can pinch the baffles and very softly manipulate the clumped down to more evenly fill the baffle.

 - Place your jacket into a tumble drier on a low heat/gentle setting.
 Using drying balls or clean tennis balls can sometimes aid the lofting process.